Port-state control, surveys, dry-docking, lay-up, NOR, demurrage.

 Removal of fouling organisms and paint buildup from the underwater hull to restore vessel speed and fuel efficiency.

-- Inshore Traffic Zone
+- Inshore Traffic Zone (ITZ)

 The water between a traffic separation scheme and the adjacent coast, normally reserved for local and small craft traffic.